-U.S. Department of Housing and Urban Development (HUD)
+U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT (HUD)

-The U.S. Department of Housing and Urban Development (HUD) provides housing and community development assistance and works to ensure fair and equal access to housing for all.
+HUD develops housing and provides housing and community development assistance and works to ensure fair and equal access to housing for all.
 HUD supports renters and homeowners through numerous funding and financing programs and technical resources.
 EV charging infrastructure is an eligible expense under several HUD grant programs.
 Potential applicants should confirm eligibility with the designated program office and agency contact.
 In addition, some HUD programs incentivize the adoption of energy efficiency and other sustainability measures, which may include EV charger installation.
 For example, multifamily property owners who receive Federal Housing Administration-insured financing may qualify for reduced mortgage insurance premiums upon achieving green building certification, which typically offer incentive points for EV charger installation or readiness.

-U.S. Department of Agriculture (USDA)
+U.S. DEPARTMENT OF AGRICULTURE (USDA)